BillyHilly/glowforge-coupon.com/README.md

 </figure>

-If you use <a href="https://glowforge.us/r/BNarDD" target="_blank" rel="noreferrer noopener">this link, thank you.
-You’ll get a discount, and I’ll get credits too — it’s a win/win/win!
+<p>If you use <a href="https://glowforge.us/r/BNarDD" target="_blank" rel="noreferrer noopener">this link, thank you.
+You’ll get a discount, and I’ll get credits too — it’s a win/win/win!</p>